Domestic Transient Study

 First Application

 If this is your first time submitting a Domestic Transient Study Application, you will be prompted to pay $100 application fee at the end of your application.
+Your application will not be processed without the $100 application fee payment unless a fee waiver is requested.

 Domestic Transient Application